 The handlebars fold, reducing the width of the scooter to a mere 7-inches.
 This feature is especially useful for storing under a desk or bringing onto a crowded commuter train.

 The handlebars using a screwing mechanism to lock solidly into place, though we did notice a tendency for them (the right one in particular) to loosen up as we were riding.

-Finally, the stem is also telescoping, allowing the height of the handlebars to be adjusted and also allowing it to fold to a very short 36-inch length.
+Finally, the stem is also telescoping, allowing the height of the handlebars to be adjusted and also allowing it to fold to a short 39-inch length.

 The Swift comes stock with two accessories intended to improve portability: a towing handle and dolly wheels.

 Towing handle and trolley wheels

 The towing handle is supposed to make towing the folded scooter easy due to the trolley wheels.
 However, due to the short length of the scooter, you end up having to lean over when towing the scooter — it’s not exactly comfortable.
 The towing handle is also pinched between the folded handlebars, and grabbing it is awkward.